Cannabis in the United States: Usage

 Roger Roffman, a professor of social work at the University of Washington, asserted in July 2013 that "approximately 3.6 million Americans are daily or near daily users."
 Peter Reuter, a professor at the School of Public Policy and the Department of Criminology at the University of Maryland, College Park, said that "experimenting with marijuana has long been a normal part of growing up in the U.S.; about half of the population born since 1960 has tried the drug by age 21."
 A World Health Organization survey found that the U.S. is the world's leading per capita marijuana consumer.
 The 2007 National Survey on Drug Use & Health prepared by the U.S. Department of Health and Human Services indicated that 14.4 million U.S. citizens over the age of 12 had used marijuana within a month.
 The 2008 survey found that 35 million Americans were willing to tell government representatives that they had used marijuana in the past year.

 According to the 2001 National Survey on Drug Use and Health by the Substance Abuse and Mental Health Services Administration, a branch of the U.S. Department of Health and Human Services, 41.9% (more than 2 in 5) of all Americans 12 or older have used cannabis at some point in their lives, while 11.5% (about 1 in 9) reported using it "this year."
 According to a 2022 Gallup survey, 16% of Americans reported being marijuana smokers (up from 7% in 2013) and 48% reported trying marijuana at some point in their lifetimes (up from 4% in 1969).

 Medical use is a common reason people buy cannabis online.
 According to the National Institute on Drug Abuse, "Medical marijuana refers to using the whole unprocessed marijuana plant or its basic extracts to treat a disease or symptom."
 While some report symptom relief from buying cannabis online, scientific evidence on its effectiveness remains inconsistent.
 More research is needed to confirm its benefits and evaluate potential risks.
-However, the U.S. Food and Drug Administration (FDA) has not officially approved marijuana as a medicine.
+The U.S. Food and Drug Administration (FDA) has not officially approved marijuana as a medicine.

-Cannabis has been used for its therapeutic effects since it was first documented in China in 2800 Bc.
-In the 19th century scientist believed that using drugs like cannabis can prevent and cure diseases due to the plants therapeutic properties.